cknitin/SQL-Important-Questions/README.md

     SELECT MAX(Salary)
     FROM Employee
-    WHERE Salary IN(SELECT TOP 3 Salary FROM Employee ORDER BY Salary DESC)
+    WHERE Salary IN(SELECT DISTINCT TOP 3 Salary FROM Employee ORDER BY Salary DESC)

 # 3. Interchange the gender in a single query